KryptoKyle/mogo/README.md

 5. MogoCard: no-fee digital spending account linked to a prepaid Visa card, with spending tracking and budgeting functions
 6. Credit Score: free monthly credit score monitoring by Equifax

+Target Market

+Mogo focuses on the younger Canadian millennial demographic.
+The app offers a user-friendly dashboard and interactive way for users to navigate and manage personal finances transparently.

 ## Landscape